Nicanor008/Shoman-Web-app-platform/README.md

-## Showman
+## Shoman Software Mentorship

-Shoman was a software engineering Mentorship program which was run by a group of software engineers between 2019 - 2021.
+Shoman was a software engineering Mentorship program that was run by a group of software engineers between 2019 - 2021.
 The program had a success of mentees joining tech and others acquiring internships.
 The program was stopped due to time commitment challenges by the mentors.
-We hoping to revive this program in the near future
+We hope to revive this program shortly

 ### Some of the features were:

-- Mentees submit application to join Shoman mentorship program
+- Mentees submit applications to join the Shoman mentorship program
-- Mentees track their learning on Shoman dashboard
+- Mentees track their learning on the Shoman dashboard
 - Mentors manage the assigned mentees through the Shoman dashboard

 [![Netlify Status](https://api.netlify.com/api/v1/badges/f76ed40d-0119-4db7-8d12-929189787cc7/deploy-status)](https://app.netlify.com/sites/shoman/deploys)